Initiative for Biogenic Value Creation and Smart Farming

 Antioxidants from plant based residues

-Plant based residues often contain valuable substances such as antioxidants, which could be used in various areas such as coatings, cosmetic products, food and lubricants.
-The problem is that both the composition and the content of antioxidants can vary greatly, as these are strongly influenced by external factors.
-The aim of the project is to develop a database-based mixing tool with measurement data of various plant origins that makes it possible to deliver antioxidants of consistent quality.
+Plant residue contains valuable substances such as antioxidants.
+These could be used in coatings, cosmetics, food and lubricants.
+Fluctuations in composition and content, influenced by external factors, are problematic.
+The aim is to develop a database-supported mixing tool with measurement data from various plant sources.

 Sustainability goals